How to Package Different Types of Refuse

 Learn more about disposing of tree branches, shrubs or hedge-type bushes, without root system, between 2 and 5 inches in diameter.
 Brush chipping service is also available for a fee.

-Learn how to property prepare carpeting and other similar padding for curbside pick-up.
+Learn how to property prepare carpeting, padding and tack strips for curbside pick-up.

-Broken glass, whole glass, and glass doors and windows all require different preparation for pick-up.
+Broken glass, whole glass, glass and shower doors, mirrors and windows all require different preparation for pick-up.

-Latex paint and oil based paint have different requirements for their disposal.
+Latex paint and oil based paint have different requirements for disposal.

 Find out how to package your recyclables properly for curbside pick-up.